 To correct this, you need to set the node after the bitmap to have its Output Size set to Relative to Parent.

-If the substance is set to have a dynamic resolution, you can change the Output Size on the embedded bitmap to be Relative To Parent.
+If the graph is set to have a dynamic resolution, you can change the Output Size on the embedded bitmap to be Relative To Parent.

-This way, the bitmap size will change based on the parent graph and you won't get into a situation where the substance is processing higher resolution in the bitmap than what is needed.
+This way, the bitmap size will change based on the parent graph and you won't get into a situation where the graph is processing higher resolution in the bitmap than what is needed.